Known for its fulfilling blend of PvP combat and post-apocalyptic survival, Escape From Tarkov is one of the most celebrated tactical shooters around.

 In it, you take on the role of a bounty hunter tasked with eliminating lucrative targets before your competitors can do the same.

-This calls for both strategy and viciousness as you try to take out your mark and escape before the other player.
+This calls for both strategy and savagery as you try to take out your mark and escape before the other player.

-Insurgency: Sandstorm is another strategic and realistic military shooter like Escape From Tarkov that shifts its focus towards a more modern setting.
+Insurgency: Sandstorm is another tactical and authentic military shooter like Escape From Tarkov that shifts its focus towards a more modern setting.

 In it, you play as a soldier tasked with navigating a tumultuous Middle East to find and secure resources with minimal casualties.